dannnnng/QLearningwithSparseReward/README.md

 ## Notes

 - Some historical experiment configuration code remains in the file but is no longer the active path; the effective experiment batch is the one built from `scenario_templates` and `algorithm_templates` inside `main()`.
-- Figure naming and group settings are currently hardcoded for the present experiment design.
+- Figure naming and experiment settings are currently hardcoded for the present experiment design.